 His parents also fostered 87 children over the last 30 years, with many of whom Edward grew up.

-Edward is married to Julia and they have four children, a boy Sam (aged 12) and three girls, Elizabeth (aged 11), Lydia (aged 8), and Nell (born in 2017), all born at Leighton Hospital, Crewe.
-Lydia is a leap year baby!
+Edward is married to Julia and they have four children, a boy Sam and three girls, Elizabeth, Lydia, and Nell.

 Edward was named 'Minister of the Year' in 2014, with his decision to raise the age that children and young people leave foster care from 18 to 21 being cited in particular as an example of his work as Minister for Children and Families.